TusharxSingh/TusharxSingh/README.md

 # 👋 Hi, I'm Tushar Singh Chauhan!

 Welcome to my GitHub!
-I'm an Electrical and Computer Engineering undergraduate at Thapar Institute of Engineering and Technology, passionate about full-stack development, mobile app development, and AI.
+I'm an Electrical and Computer Engineering undergraduate at Thapar Institute of Engineering and Technology, passionate about full-stack development and AI.
 I love crafting clean, scalable code and building intuitive user experiences.

 ---